oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 ---

 Today, when an oVirt developer pushes a patch to review on oVirt Gerrit, various validations are triggered in CI via the ['check-patch'](http://ovirt-infra-docs.readthedocs.io/en/latest/CI/Build_and_test_standards.html) job, as defined by the project maintainers.
-Usually these jobs includes 'unit-tests', 'db tests', static analysis checks and even an occasional 'functional test', while it might seem that it covers alot and gives a good indication that the patch is good to be merged, unfourtunately its not always the case.
+Usually these jobs includes 'unit-tests', 'db tests', static analysis checks and even an occasional 'functional test'.
+While it might seem that it covers alot and gives a good indication that the patch is good to be merged, unfourtunately its not always the case.

 The reason its not enough lies in oVirt's complexity and the fact its a Virtualization project, which means the only real way to know if your patch didn't break things is to install oVirt and try running a few basic commands, like 'adding host', 'adding vm', 'creating snapshots' and other tasks you can only do if you have